 After an incredible night in the Sahara, we still had another full day of driving to get to Fez.
 This meant an early start on the camels to meet our driver and start heading north.

 Local Food in the Midelt Province

 One of the highlights of this road trip was the local food stops recommended by our second driver.
-He knew we weren’t into the tourist type lunch stops, so went out of his way to ring local places in advance to order things like Nomad Pizza.
+He knew we weren’t into the tourist type lunch stops, so went out of his way to ring local places in advance to order authentic Moroccan food such as Nomad Pizza.

 The town of Zaida in the Midelt province has an incredible street lined with restaurants.
 Each of these establishments is both local butcher and restaurant.

 Displays of fresh meat hanging in front of the shops.
 Smoke wafts like an advertisement as the men fan small traditional wood burners cooking an array of tagines.

 This town is known as a traveller’s stop.
 Moroccan people say they are obliged to stop and eat here on a long journey to support the local Berber people.
 I think they all stop because the food is amazing.